aridoza/foundational-java/oop-java-lesson/06.interfaces-lesson/README.md

 sentient.walk();
 ```

-Since even though the instance is a person, the interface is a Sentient,and so you can only call methods from the Sentient interface.
+Since even though the instance is a person, the interface is a `Sentient`, and so you can only call methods from the `Sentient` interface.

-This feature provides a way to have a sort of multiple inheritance in Java.
-For example, if you
+This feature provides a way to have a sort of multiple inheritance in Java that is otherwise not supported.

 ### Interfaces vs Abstract Classes